 That’s quite alarming, I think so anyway.

-Those numbers might be less now as we approach 2020.
-But, many small businesses don't bother with a website because they feel it's either too expensive to build one.
-Or too time-consuming to manage one.
+Those numbers might be less now as we approach 2023.
+But, many small businesses don’t bother with a website because they feel it’s either too expensive to build one.
+Or too time-consuming to manage.

 Or, they just don’t understand how much of an impact a website can have on their business and customers.

-A mobile-responsive website can have a massive impact on your business.
+A mobile-responsive website can have a massive influence on your business.
 Especially when you factor in that 60% of internet access is occurring on mobile devices.